Zip Pay - Terms and Conditions

 - emailing it to the email address you have provided to us.

-- maintain and check your Electronic Equipment and your email address regularly to ensure it is always capable of receiving emails from us; and
+- must maintain and check your Electronic Equipment and your email address regularly to ensure it is always capable of receiving emails from us; and

-- you are responsible for printing or saving important documents, and we strongly recommend that you do so.
+- are responsible for printing or saving important documents, and we strongly recommend that you do so.

 Making Transactions on your Account